AiKanSya/Fioritopia/x-lab/build-process-automation/worklab/creating-processes-and-automations/unit-04-automation-overview/quizz.md

-# ☼ UNIT 4 - QUIZZ
+# 🌸 UNIT 4 - QUIZZ

-## :small_red_triangle_down: The Desktop agent is an pre-installed component embedded in SAP Build Process Automation.
+## 💮 The Desktop agent is an pre-installed component embedded in SAP Build Process Automation.

 _Choose the correct answer._